SparkPost/support-docs/support/tech-resources/deep-links-self-serve.md

 ### AWS CloudFront

+> As described [here](#spec-file), it's easy to create spec files in your web site top-level domain's `/.well-known` directory, and write your apps to match those domain(s) *and* the tracking sub-domains.
+The following steps are needed *only* if you wish to serve particular spec files for your *tracking domain* URLs.

 First set up your secure tracking domain using CloudFront - instructions [here](https://www.sparkpost.com/docs/tech-resources/enabling-https-engagement-tracking-on-sparkpost/#aws-create).
 This establishes your tracking domain routing and certificate in AWS.
 This section describes how to:

  * Create an S3 bucket for the spec files;